davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 [rationale-replace-no_std]: #why-not-replace-no_std-as-the-source-of-truth-for-whether-a-crate-depends-on-std

 Crates can currently use the crate attribute `#![no_std]` to indicate a lack of dependency on `std`.
-With `build-std-crates` or explicit dependencies (as in [Stage 1b][stage1b]) allowing the user to specify a dependency on the standard library, it is unintuitive for there to be two sources-of-truth for this information.
+Introducing `build-std-crates` or explicit dependencies (as in [Stage 1b][stage1b]) would add a second way for the user to indicate a lack of dependency on the standard library.
+It could therefore be seen as desirable to deprecate `#![no_std]` so that there remains only a single way to express a dependency on the standard library.

 `#![no_std]` serves two purposes - it stops the compiler from loading `std` from the sysroot and adding `extern crate std`, and it prevents the user from depending on anything from `std` accidentally.

-`#![no_std]` could hypothetically be replaced by a lint to prevent use of the standard library and a change to the compiler so that it loads the `std` speculatively unless it is used.
+`#![no_std]` could hypothetically be replaced by a lint to prevent use of the standard library and a change to the compiler so that it loads `std` speculatively unless it is used.
 However, while rustc does have some support for speculatively loading crates, it is not possible to do so and not declare them as a dependency in cross-crate metadata.

+Alternatively, the `#![no_std]` attribute could be deprecated and instead become a compiler flag that Cargo could pass when there is no dependency on std.
+While this would be worthwhile, it is only practical once this proposal's changes to Cargo have been widely adopted and Cargo is the source-of-truth for a dependency on the `std`, and so it is not proposed in this RFC.

 ↩ [*Interactions with `#![no_std]`*][interactions-with-no_std]